 Many endemic invertebrate species have been identified throughout Florida.
 Florida’s unique biodiversity has led to invertebrate species with limited ranges, habitats, or associations.

-The Chipola slabshell (Elliptio chiplolaensis, FT) has a reddish-brown shell and reddish-yellow inner shell.
-It is only found in the Chipola River.
+The Chipola slabshell (Elliptio chiplolaensis, FT) is only found in the Chipola River.

-The fat threeridge (Amblema neislerii, FE) has a dark brown or black shell with seven to nine ridges.
-The inner shell can be bluish-white to light purple.
-They inhabit slow to moderate flowing rivers with sand, gravel, or rocky bottoms.
+The fat threeridge (Amblema neislerii, FE) inhabits slow to moderate flowing rivers with sand, gravel, or rocky bottoms.
 They can be found in the Apalachicola and Chipola rivers in northwest Florida.

-The Gulf moccasinshell (Medionidus penicillatus, FE) is greenish-brown with green rays on its outer shell.
-The inner shell is green or dark purple.
-It inhabits creeks and large rivers with sandy or gravel bottoms.
-It is found in the Ecofina Creek and the Chipola River.
+The Gulf moccasinshell (Medionidus penicillatus, FE) inhabits creeks and large rivers with sandy or gravel bottoms.
+They are found in the Ecofina Creek and the Chipola River.

-The Ochlockonee moccasinshell (Medionidus simpsonianus, FE) has a dark brown shell patterned with dark green rays and a bluish-white inner shell.
-It is only found in the Ochlockonee River system.
+The Ochlockonee moccasinshell (Medionidus simpsonianus, FE) is only found in the Ochlockonee River system.

-The oval pigtoe (Pleurobema pyriforme, FE) has a yellowish-brown outer shell and a white or pink inner shell.
-It inhabits slow to moderate flowing rivers or creeks with sandy silt or gravel bottoms.
+The oval pigtoe (Pleurobema pyriforme, FE) inhabits slow to moderate flowing rivers or creeks with sandy silt or gravel bottoms.
 This species can be found in the Chipola, Ochlockonee, and Suwannee river systems and Ecofina Creek.

-The purple bankclimber (Elliptoideus sloatianus, FT) is gray to black with a white inner shell that fades to purple on the edge.
-It inhabits slow to moderate flowing rivers and can be found in the Ochlockonee and Apalachicola rivers.
+The purple bankclimber (Elliptoideus sloatianus, FT) inhabits slow to moderate flowing rivers and can be found in the Ochlockonee and Apalachicola rivers.

-The shinyrayed pocketbook (Lampsilis subangulata, FE) has a yellowish-brown outer shell decorated with green rays and an inner white shell.
-They inhabit rivers or creeks with a sandy silt bottom.
+The shinyrayed pocketbook (Lampsilis subangulata, FE) inhabits rivers or creeks with a sandy silt bottom.
 They can be found in the Apalachicola, Chipola, and Ochlockonee rivers.

-Recently listed mussels that occur in Florida also include the Choctaw bean (Villosa choctawensis, FE), fuzzy pigtoe (Pleurobema strodeanum, FT), narrow pigtoe (Fusconaia Escambia, FT), round ebonyshell (Fusconaia rotulata, FE), southern kidneyshell (Ptychobranchus jonesi, FE), southern sandshell (Hamiota australis, FT), Suwannee moccasinshell (Medionidus walkeri, FT) and tapered pigtoe (Fusconaia burkei, FT).
-Currently, there is only limited information available for these federally protected species.
+Other listed mussels that occur in Florida also include the Choctaw bean (Villosa choctawensis, FE), fuzzy pigtoe (Pleurobema strodeanum, FT), narrow pigtoe (Fusconaia Escambia, FT), round ebonyshell (Fusconaia rotulata, FE), southern kidneyshell (Ptychobranchus jonesi, FE), southern sandshell (Hamiota australis, FT), Suwannee moccasinshell (Medionidus walkeri, FT) and tapered pigtoe (Fusconaia burkei, FT).

 Freshwater mussels are threatened by river impoundment, development, and pollution.
 Conservation activities for these species can include riparian habitat restoration and protection of priority watersheds.